mdcallag/mdcallag.github.io/posts_2020/20_08_11_explain_explain.md

 # The data

 This lists the queried table in index order, excluding the *bloat* column and rows for x >= 5.
 Each row is tagged with *Q1*, *Q2* or *Q3* when that row is in the result set for that query.
 This makes it clear that the result for Q3 is co-located in the index -- seek once, then call next to get the rest.
 The result for Q1 and Q2 is not co-located.
 It is three parts and in theory there are two ways to get that from the index
-1. Seek to the start for each part and call next (in this case there is only one row in each part so the next call doesn't get more).
-There will be 3 seeks.
+1. Seek to the start for each part and call next.
+There is only one row in each part so the next call doesn't get more rows.
+There will be 3 seeks and one row per seek.
 2. Seek to the first row (x=1, y=3, z=3) and keep calling next until x > 3.
+There will be one seek and 20 or 21 calls to next.

 <pre>
 x       y       z      result set